EndPointCorp/end-point-blog/2021/11/responsive-website-with-tailwindcss.md

 )
 ```

-Therefore, Tailwind is easier to be implemented in component-based frameworks, such as Vue or React.
+Therefore, Tailwind is easier to implement in component-based frameworks, such as Vue or React.
 But even if you're not using any of them and are just building a plain HTML file, Tailwind provides a way to compose these classes together by using `@apply`:

 ```css
 .button {